ml4/base/README.md

   * 3.7/4.1.1.4 IPv6 is disabled but firewall rules are included and commented out in case use is required.
   * 4.1.2.3 auditd.conf has a `%%PHOENIX%%` parameter added intending for this to be replaced as part of your [phoenix build](https://martinfowler.com/bliki/PhoenixServer.html) which consumes this repo.
   * 5.2.14: SSHD is configured to `AllowUsers ubuntu` so only this user will be able to login unless the `cis.sh` script is amended.
+* Packer will also output a `u18.box` vbox Vagrant image type if you want to have a look locally prior to running your build.
+Optional.
 * Note the terms of use for CIS-CAT Lite: https://learn.cisecurity.org/cis-cat-trial-terms
 * Note that this software is provided as-is, and hardens an Ubuntu image built with Packer.
 The recommendation is to comply with the above terms of use as they apply in your use case.